-Arctic Women In Crisis (AWIC) provides emergency shelter and counseling services to victims of domestic violence and sexual assault, and provides a Domestic Violence Education Program, parenting classes, and in school prevention education.
+Arctic Women In Crisis (AWIC) provides emergency shelter, wellness and counseling services to victims of domestic violence and sexual assault.
+In addition, AWIC provides a Domestic Violence Education Program, parenting classes, and in school prevention education.
 AWIC is a facility with 24-hour staff and a 24-hour crisis line.
 Safe Homes are available in each village and AWIC advocates travel to all villages on a regular basis.

 Alaska Network on Domestic Violence and Sexual Assault (ANDSVA)